ufechner7/KiteViewer/README.md

 ## Import flight data
 With the following command you can import one simulation flight data set:
 ```
-include("src/import_log.jl")
+include("src/Importer.jl")
 ```
-After doing that restart Julia and run the main function of KiteViewer.
+After doing that run the main function of KiteViewer.
 If you now click on "Play" the log file is replayed.

 ## Fixing OpenGL problems